2018 Cleveland Health IT Summit - Agenda

 This panel will attempt to address the concerns around opioid use, and how IT can be positioned to support better quality care and treatment of opioids in the future.

-Todd Hjorth , Director of Decision Support, University of Kentucky Health
+Todd Hjorth, Director of Decision Support, University of Kentucky

-Joan Papp MD, FACEP, Medical Director, Office of Opioid Safety Assistant Professor, Department of Emergency Medicine, MetroHealth System
+Joan Papp, Medical Director, Office of Opioid Safety Assistant Professor, Department of Emergency Medicine, MetroHealth System

 Mergers and acquisitions of physician practices, hospitals and even health plans can often create instability among technology personnel and physicians in the value-based care environment.
 This instability can translate to cost-efficiency issues, and can influence quality.
 And it is increasingly clear-- hospitals are no longer able to sustain cost at the current rate.

-In this presentation, hear from Dr. Chi Cheng Huang, Associate CMO of Lahey Health, as he shares the challenges of bringing disparate systems, physicians, and IT experts under a single roof.
-Also listen in to hear more about Lahey's merger with Beth Israel Deaconess, and the strategic approach to systems and people management.
+In this presentation, hear from Dr. Chi Cheng Huang, Executive Medical Director of General Medicine and Hospital Medicine Shared Services at Wake Forest Baptist Health System, as he shares the challenges of bringing disparate systems, physicians, and IT experts under a single roof.

 Hackensack Meridian is a New Jersey-based health system with 7,000 physicians, represents 23% of discharges in the state of New Jersey, and is accountable for 350,000 lives.
 In just the past few years, in response to the size, scope, and needs of the community, the Hackensack Meridian team has completely revisited and restructured the foundation of their population health strategy.